Free · Fast · Privacy-first

 Common situations where this approach makes a real difference:

-Auditing an email template from a drag-and-drop builder
+Auditing an email template library

 Pro tips